-What is there to do in the summer at Sasquatch Mountain Resort?
+What is there to do in the summer at Sasquatch Mountain Resort (SMR)?

 In the summer, Sasquatch Mountain has hiking trails around the village.
 It’s also very popular to ride ATV’s, Side-by-sides and dirt bikes on the old logging roads near the village.

-New for the 2022 summer, Sasquatch has announced that they are building an Aerial Rope Course.
+Sasquatch has plans to build an Aerial Rope Course.
+Initially SMR planned to open the Aerial park in the summer of 2022 but ran into delays.
+We understand the plan is to open in the summer of 2023.
 This is a first step in the mountain bringing new activities for both Winter and Summer and another step towards the Sasquatch Mountain expansion plan.